albar965/littlenavmap-manual/en/MENUS.md

 #### Export CSV {#userdata-menu-export-csv}

-Create or append user defined waypoints to a CSV file.
+Create or append user-defined waypoints to a CSV file.
 A dialog asks if only selected userpoints should be exported and if the userpoints should be appended to an already present file.

 Note that the exported file contains an extra column `Region` compared to the Plan-G format.
 The description field supports more than one line of text and special characters.
 Therefore, not all programs might be able to import this file.
-If needed adapt the user defined waypoints.
+If needed, adapt the user-defined waypoints.

 #### Export X-Plane user_fix.dat {#userdata-menu-export-user-fix}